cableguy99/docs/docs/general/faq.md

 Tao isn't a company.
 Tao isn't a foundation.
 Tao is a decentralized, autonomous organization.
 For legal purposes it is considered an unincorporated association with global membership comprised of those who own the Tao token.

 #### Where can I take a look at Tao code?
 Is there a GitHub repository?
-All the code regarding Tao is free to consult on our [GitHub](https://github.com/taoblockchain/tao2).
-This includes the code for the Tao blockchain client, governance DApp, block explorer, tools, docker images, documentation, etc.
+Yes, Tao is an open source blockchain project and all the code is available on our GitHub This includes the code for the Tao blockchain client, governance DApp, block explorer, tools, docker images, documentation, etc.

-However, other blockchain related projects like ReplyBlock or drafts, work-in-progress and not yet disclosed projects are usually kept in private repositories.
+However, other blockchain related projects like ReplyBlock or drafts, works-in-progress and not yet disclosed projects are usually kept in private repositories.

 We like to publish code publicly when it reaches a certain level of development and/or when we think auditing and contributions are beneficial to the codebase.
 Keeping early projects private is probably more responsible for now due to our scale.